gtronset/beets-filetote/README.md

   shorthand for when the extra/artifact file will be moved allongside  the item/track).
     - **Note**: Beets doesn't have a strict "album" path concept.
 All references are relative to Items (the actual media files).
 This is especially relevant for multi-disc files/albums, but usually isn't a problem.
-Check the section on multi-discs [here](#advanced-renaming-for-multi-disc-albums) for more details.
+[Check the section on multi-discs](#advanced-renaming-for-multi-disc-albums) for more details.
 - `$subpath`: Represents any subdirectories under the base album path where an extra/artifact file resides.
 For use when it is desirable to preserve the directory hierarchy in the albums.
 This respects the original capitalization of directory names.